Skip to main content

 Modifying child custody can be done, but it isn't easy.
 Courts are reluctant to make custody changes soon after approving the custody agreement.
 However, they will if it is in the child's best interest, and some circumstances make a change necessary.

-Complete the petition for modification and file it with the court, along with a filing fee.
+Complete the petition for modification and file it with the court, along with the filing fee.
 Your ex-spouse needs to be served.
 The court will schedule a hearing date for the presentation of arguments.

 If you and your spouse agree that a modification is necessary, attach your agreement to your petition.
 The court may approve the modification with no court appearance.